inrialearninglab/ai4t/README.md

 # How to use this repository

-All files of this repository are free to use and download to make your own website in the context of the AI4T project.
-Here are two possible solutions to do so:
+All files of this repository can be used downloaded and used according to their licence (most of the project ressources are CC BY 4.0, some elements from a former Inria/Class’code training are in CC BY-SA 2.0).
+Here are two possible solutions to do reuse them :
 - host a copy of this website **for free** using **Github Pages** ([see below](#make-your-own-github-website))
 - import html pages in your own Learning Management System (such as Moodle)